-Dean’s Scholarship: Toledo Law awards generous merit-based scholarships to entering students.
-These awards may provide full or partial tuition and fees for up to three years, provided that a stipulated grade point average is maintained each academic year.
+Dean's Scholarship: These awards may provide full or partial tuition and fees for up to three years, provided that a stipulated grade point average is maintained each academic year.

-Michigan Six Scholarship: Toledo Law will provide a scholarship to cover the out-of-state surcharge for qualified residents of the following six Michigan counties: Hillsdale, Lenawee, Macomb, Oakland, Washtenaw, and Wayne.
+Michigan Scholarship: Toledo Law will provide a scholarship to cover the out-of-state surcharge to Michigan residents.
 This scholarship is automatically renewed each semester of law school.

-Denton Leadership Stipend: Toledo Law offers a Denton Leadership and Service Stipend to select applicants who have shown extraordinary leadership and promise.
-This first-year award is intended to provide funding for miscellaneous law school related expenses.
+Denton Leadership Stipend: Toledo Law offers Denton Leadership and Service awards to select applicants who have shown extraordinary leadership and promise.
+This one-time stipend is intended to provide funding for miscellaneous law school related expenses.

 Through the generosity of alumni and benefactors, there are numerous upper-level scholarships that students may apply for during law school.
 Students can consult with the Law Financial Aid Office to identify these funding opportunities.

 Top Ten Scholarship: Students who entered Toledo Law without a Dean’s or Diversity scholarship, and who complete the first-year curriculum and are ranked in the Top 10 of their class will receive a scholarship that covers in-state tuition for their second year of law school.